robert-oleynik/AI4SE-Mutation-Testing/README.md

 These samples can be filtered by using following:

-- `--max-dloc` Maximum change in lines of code (LOC) from source to mutation.
+- `--max-dloc` Maximum change in lines of code (LOC) from source to mutant.
-- `--max-loc-ratio` Maximum ratio between source and mutation LOC (`>1` means the mutation has more lines the source).
+- `--max-loc-ratio` Maximum ratio between source and mutant LOC (`>1` means the mutant has more lines the source).
 - `--min-prompt-loc` Minimum LOC for the generated prompt.
 - `--max-prompt-loc` Maximum LOC for the generated prompt.